rnmech/CAD/README.md

 This project focused on enhancing the original Modular Potato Planter (V1.0) created by a previous cohort.
 The objective was to incorporate field trial data into the design to optimize its usage and address areas for functionality improvement.
 Additionally, hoop hose connector was designed to protect the planter from frost, making it more versatile and safe for extended growing seasons.
 Click below to view the detailed video of the project.
 [![IMAGE ALT TEXT](https://img.youtube.com/vi/kTgNhmcegps/0.jpg)](https://www.youtube.com/watch?v=kTgNhmcegps)
-To explore the final 3D model files, access the full report, and the STL files used for 3D printing prototypes [click here] (https://github.com/rnmech/Fanshawe_AMD_Project.git)
+To explore the final 3D model files, access the full report, and the STL files used for 3D printing prototypes, [click here](https://github.com/rnmech/Fanshawe_AMD_Project.git)